goschtl/zope/Sandbox/ulif/grok-reference-with-rest2/doc/reference/components.rst

    **Directives:**

    :func:`grok.context(context_obj_or_interface)`
       Maybe required.
 Identifies the type of objects or interface for the adaptation.

    .. seealso::

-      :function:`grok.context`
+      :func:`grok.context`

    :func:`grok.implements(\*interfaces)`
       Required.
 Identifies the interface(s) the adapter implements.

    .. seealso::

-      :function:`grok.implements`
+      :func:`grok.implements`

    :func:`grok.name(name)`
       Optional.
 Identifies the name used for the adapter registration.
 If ommitted, no name will be used.

       When a name is used for the adapter registration, the adapter can only be retrieved by explicitely using its name.

    .. seealso::

-      :function:`grok.name`
+      :func:`grok.name`

    :func:`grok.provides(name)`
       Maybe required.

    .. seealso::

-      :function:`grok.provides`
+      :func:`grok.provides`

 **Example 1:** ::